Projects

 PI: M. Krug; co-PI: S. Swart & J. Hermes

-This project aims to better understand the response of the coastal and shelf regions to changes in the Agulhas Current off the SE coast of South Africa.
+This project aimed to better understand the response of the coastal and shelf regions to changes in the Agulhas Current off the SE coast of South Africa.

-In this project, interactions between the Agulhas Current and coastal and shelf regions are investigated using data collected from autonomous Seagliders and Wave Gliders (autonomous robotic platforms) in the oceanic shelf regions along the extent of the Agulhas Current.
-The Seagliders measure a wide range of seawater variables (temperature, salinity, pressure, dissolved oxygen, light, bio-optics) that are then communicated back via satellite in real-time to land or ship-based users for analysis.
+In this project, interactions between the Agulhas Current and coastal and shelf regions were investigated using data collected from autonomous Seagliders and Wave Gliders (autonomous robotic platforms) in the oceanic shelf regions along the extent of the Agulhas Current.

 sampling.png

-Funding: GINA is a multi-institutional funded project, namely by CSIR, SAEON, SAIAB, University of Gothenburg (through the K & A Wallenberg Foundation) – 2016 – ongoing.
+Funding: GINA is a multi-institutional funded project, namely by CSIR, SAEON, SAIAB, University of Gothenburg (through the K & A Wallenberg Foundation) – 2016 – 2020.

 The role of storms in shaping upper ocean physics and primary production in the Southern Ocean